 Examine your shingles thoroughly from ground level or a steady ladder.
 Look for ones that are damaged or that no longer have their protective coating.
 Over time, storms can cause surface damage.
 To keep your roof in repair, replace any shingles that are no longer attached properly or are openly gaping.

-Metal flashing on your roof seals off chimneys, valleys, vents, and other areas where water can leak in.
-If the flashing is becoming damaged, loose, or worn down, it may leak.
-Promptly take care of any flashing issues.
+Metal flashing on your roof seals off chimneys, valleys, vents, and other areas where water can penetrate the roofing system.
+If the flashing is developing cracks, peeling away, or deteriorating over time, it may leak.
+Promptly address any flashing issues.

-The best type of roofing material for your home in Chanhassen will depend on factors such as your budget and how often you want to do maintenance.
+The best type of roofing material for your home in Chanhassen will depend on factors such as your budget and how frequently you're willing to do maintenance.

-Metal costs more but is more durable, while asphalt will be cheaper up front but won't last as long.
+Metal costs more but lasts longer, while asphalt will be cheaper up front but won't last as long.
 Wood has better insulation than many other roofing types, which can save you money during colder months.

-Roofing contractors working in Minnesota must have a license through the Department of Labor and Industry.
+Minnesota roofing contractors must have a license through the Department of Labor and Industry.
 Exemptions can be granted if a contractor grosses less than $15,000 annually from their trade.
 To obtain this license, a contractor or company must provide proof of being both bonded and insured.

 Your roof absolutely impacts how energy-efficient your home is.
 For example, in the winter a good roof allows you to spend less energy heating your home.
-Certain materials, such as metal, provide superior insulation compared to other types.
+Some materials, like metal, provide better insulation than other types.